neondatabase/website/content/docs/guides/trigger-serverless-functions.md

 We are now all set!

-Go over the Neon Console and add a new record to the `users` table:
+Go to the **Tables** page in the Neon Console and add a new record to the `users` table:

 ![You can add a new record to the users table directly from the Neon console](/docs/guides/inngest-integration-neon-console-users-table-add-new-record.png)

-You should see a new run of our `new-user` function appear on the [Inngest Platform](https://app.inngest.com/?utm_source=neon&utm_medium=trigger-serverless-functions-guide):
+You should see a new run of the `new-user` function appear on the [Inngest Platform](https://app.inngest.com/?utm_source=neon&utm_medium=trigger-serverless-functions-guide):

 ![The Inngest Platform lists all the runs](/docs/guides/inngest-integrations-inngest-platform-new-runs.png)

 ## Going further

-Your Serverless functions can now react to your Neon database changes!
+Your Serverless functions can now react to your Neon database changes.

-Besides being good for system design, Inngest has some special features that work great with database triggers:
+In addition to being good for system design, Inngest has some special features that work great with database triggers:

-- **[Fan-out](https://www.inngest.com/docs/guides/fan-out-jobs?utm_source=neon&utm_medium=trigger-serverless-functions-guide)** - This lets **one database event start multiple functions** at the same time.
+- **[Fan-out](https://www.inngest.com/docs/guides/fan-out-jobs?utm_source=neon&utm_medium=trigger-serverless-functions-guide)**: Lets **one database event start multiple functions** at the same time.
 For example, when a new user is added, it could send a welcome email and set up a free trial, all at once.
-- **[Batching](https://www.inngest.com/docs/guides/batching?utm_source=neon&utm_medium=trigger-serverless-functions-guide)** - This **groups many database changes together** to handle them more efficiently.
+- **[Batching](https://www.inngest.com/docs/guides/batching?utm_source=neon&utm_medium=trigger-serverless-functions-guide)** **Groups many database changes together** to handle them more efficiently.
 It's useful when you need to update lots of things at once, like when working with online stores.
-- **[Flow control](https://www.inngest.com/docs/guides/flow-control?utm_source=neon&utm_medium=trigger-serverless-functions-guide)** - This helps manage how often functions run.
+- **[Flow control](https://www.inngest.com/docs/guides/flow-control?utm_source=neon&utm_medium=trigger-serverless-functions-guide)**: Helps manage how often functions run.
 It can slow things down to **avoid overloading systems, or wait a bit to avoid doing unnecessary work**.
 This is helpful when working with other services that have limits on how often you can use them.